Bistronomic Asado Book

 PRIVATE WINE TASTING

-Discover our wines through a complete tasting of the La Clape PDO range (whites, rosés & reds), 10 wines, with 1 blind wine.
+Discover our wines through a complete tasting of the AOP La Clape range (whites, rosés & reds), 10 wines, with 1 blind wine.

 40€/adult